 Using tacrolimus may increase your risk of developing skin cancer, especially if you are treated over long periods of time with drugs that weaken the immune system.
 Talk with your doctor about your specific risk.

 Some people taking tacrolimus after a kidney transplant have developed diabetes.
 This effect has been seen most often in people who are Hispanic or African-American.
 Talk with your doctor about your individual risk of diabetes if you have concerns.

 To make sure you can safely take tacrolimus, tell your doctor if you have any of these other conditions:

 - kidney or liver disease;

-- high cholesterol or triglycerides (a type of fat in the blood); or
+- heart disease, high blood pressure, high cholesterol or triglycerides (a type of fat in the blood);

 - if you are using other drugs that weaken your immune system such as cancer medicine or steroids.